-(This page initially accompanied the main index page.
-It was given its own space [03/29/08] to decrease the main index page length.)
+(This page initially accompanied the main index page, but was given its own space [03/29/08] to decrease the index page length.)

 [Based on: A.P. article (Treasury chief says debt lid is tightening / He calls on Congress to quickly raise the ceiling beyond $9 trillion.) by Martin Crutsinger, p C2, S.L.P.D., 09/21/07]

 2007 - U.S. Savings Rate / Worst Since the Great Depression - February 2nd, 2007: "People are saving at the lowest level since the Great Depression, and that could be a problem for the millions of baby boomers getting ready to retire.
 [NP] In fact, the Commerce Department reported Thursday [02/01/07] that the nation's personal savings rate for all of 2006 was a negative 1 percent, the worst showing in 73 years. [...]
 The 1 percent negative savings rate in 2006 came after a 0.4 percent negative rate in 2005.
 There have been only four years in history that the savings rate has fallen into negative territory.
 The other two were 1932 and 1933 during the Great Depression, when as many as one in four people were out of work, households were exhausting savings in order to pay the rent and buy food. [... ]" [Based on: A.P. article (U.S. savings rate skids to worst showing in 73 years) by Martin Crutsinger, pp. B1 & B3, S.L.P.D., 02/02/07] - [Note: (my brackets text inserted) NP = New paragraph. - D.R.D.]

 *Trivia: See article (U.S. Going Bankrupt?) @ http://mirrorh.com/timeline0706.html [entry date - 07/14/06]